-The overall design includes a permanently installed crane in order to facilitate changing of the blades and rotor arms at any time during the operational life of the wind turbine, including at the expiry of their 20 year design life.
+The overall design includes for the option of a permanently installed crane in order to facilitate changing of the blades and rotor arms at any time during the operational life of the wind turbine, including at the expiry of their 25 year design life.
 This hydraulic arm will be housed in the 'Top-Hat' section of the structure that supports the helipad at the very top of the tower.

 This on-board crane will also facilitate the loading and unloading of any equipment being transferred from a sea going supply vessel.
 The design ensures that this piece of industrial machinery and associated equipment will not interfere with any other aspect of the turbine’s generation and electrical control facilities.

-The design includes for a permanent helipad enabling service crew access by a 4-6 seater helicopter thus eliminating the hindrances caused by use of marine vessels during severe sea states.
+The design allows for the option of a permanent helipad enabling service crew access by a 4-6 seater helicopter thus eliminating the hindrances caused by use of marine vessels during severe sea states.
 There will also be included a traditional boat landing facility enabling marine access / egress as appropriate and when suitable conditions prevail.